glpi-project/glpi/lib/simplepie/README.markdown

 9. `test/` - SimplePie's unit test suite.

 ### Where's `simplepie.inc`?
-For SimplePie 1.3, we've split the classes into separate files to make it easier to maintain and use.
+Since SimplePie 1.3, we've split the classes into separate files to make it easier to maintain and use.

 If you'd like a single monolithic file, you can run `php build/compile.php` to